justinrummel/jr.com-mm/_posts/2015-03-31-macdmv-regex-101-presentation-part-1.md

 Sometimes you need to watch out for special characters and "escape" them so our program (or CLI command) can understand what we want such as the period "." (or "\\" by escaping our escaping character).
 Also note there is always a different way to do something.
 One way may be better than the other, such as in this example if I *really* only wanted the periods at the end of sentences I should look for "```.$```", as sometimes in my writing I'll use an ellipsis (...) to indicate a more dramatic pause vs. just a comma.
 The use of "```\.```" would give me false positives on ellipsis within any of my articles.

-Lets find the special characters in our multi line sample text.
+Let's find the special characters in our multi line sample text.

 | Test Options       | Apple Multi Line       |
 |:-------------------|-----------------------:|